AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 port: 4001
 ```

+{% aside %}
-> **Note**: You can leave the port as `4000` by default.
+  **Note**: You can leave the port as `4000` by default.
 This is just useful to know in case you want to run two Jekyll sites simultaneously on your local since they can't both be on the same port.
+{% endaside %}

 Head on over to `localhost:4000` to see the starter page.
 Note that the appearance of this page depends on how you configured Jekyll in the earlier sections.
 You may see: